 that focus on helping children with disabilities.
 These

-organizations may provide grants for adaptive bikes.
+organizations may provide grants or other funding assistance for adaptive bikes.

 Holding a benefit or